qianghuangwhu/benchtemp/README.md

 Notes:

-For bipartite graph, BenchTeMP will factorize the source node index and the destination node index, respectively.
+For bipartite graph, BenchTemp will factorize the source node index and the destination node index, respectively.
 ```python
 import pandas as pd